robs-tech-workbench/hexapod_spiderbot_tutorials/tutorial_tools_hardware_3d_parts_spider_robot/README.md

 After first few prints and puting the first leg together i noticed  few drawbacks of his solution.
 First of he did not use bearings so i decided to .
 His robot did not have any body or enclosure protecting so first i've develoepd lttle box and decided  to create 3 parts.
 Design lets you to build quadruped or hexapod robot.
 To cut on costs.
-But bear in mind quadruped robot will be slower (can move one leg at the time) and it's much harder to actiually programme stable gait.
+But bear in mind quadruped robot will be slower (can move one leg at the time) and it's much harder to actiually programme stable gait as legs are not always on the opposite sides of the robot and center of what? might be far from robot's center of mass at every step.

 So as you can see that was very iterative process.
 I've never had any extensive CAD experience and even thou i was able to create quite complicated designs.
 I advise you to download Fusion 360 and try it yourself.